NethermindEth/Forta-Agents/DYDX-Bots/Parameter_Changes_Monitor/README.md

 ## Test Data

-> Note: To test the following, follow the comments in `utils.ts`.

 The bot behavior can be verified with the following contracts on the Kovan ETH testnet:

 [0x6dEA282B05C76cC9249513554A3C4Bf646908344](https://kovan.etherscan.io/address/0x6dea282b05c76cc9249513554a3c4bf646908344) - `TestProxy`.